 The number and frequency of treatments will vary from patient to patient.
 Some symptoms may be relieved after the first treatment, while others may take 10 to 20 treatments depending on the severity of the existing condition.
 In general, a disorder such as having an ongoing pain for many years requires two to three treatments a week for the first few weeks.
 Gradually, the frequency can be reduced to once or twice a month.

 Acupuncture regulates the body’s Qi (vital energy), strengthens one’s immunity, and unblocks the meridian system.
 World Health Organization (WHO) also recognizes acupuncture’s therapeutic effects for 63 widely varying conditions, such as various pain syndromes, post-stroke syndrome & TCM fertility treatment.
 Our TCM clinic also use acupuncture as a part of our Shingles TCM treatment.

 As acupuncture needles penetrate the skin, they are regarded as invasive procedures, and therefore not without risk.
 However injuries are rare among patients treated by trained TCM physician.
-Our TCM clinic use sterile needles that are disposable and used only once.
+Our TCM clinic use disposable single-use sterile needles for acupuncture treatment.
 Regarding the relative safety of acupuncture as compared with other treatments, the side effects of acupuncture are extremely low.

 Who Should Be Cautious In Receiving Acupuncture Treatment?

 Acupuncture treatment should be postponed or rescheduled under circumstances such as severe fatigue and excessive sweating.
 People with critical illness, severe heart disease, severe hypertension and pregnancy women should be cautious when considering acupuncture.
 Please consult a TCM physician before receiving any acupuncture treatment.